The Talent Management Process: A Definitive Guide for 2026

 • Increase job satisfaction and retention rates

-Offering professional development and learning opportunities is also an important part of an integrated talent management strategy, which can help you elevate the quality of your hiring to an even higher level.
+Offering professional development and learning opportunities is also an important part of an integrated talent management strategy, which can elevate the quality of your hiring.

 Professional development initiatives can take a number of forms, such as: